-1365:94 Constituent Concerns
+1365:20 Constituent Concerns

 Constituent concerns should be processed in a manner which maintains the integrity of the student, parent/legal guardian, and teacher.
-Concerned constituents are to:
+Concerned constituents are to follow the counsel in Matthew 18:

-A. Share the concern directly with the staff member involved.

-- B. Meet with the principal to further attempt resolution between staff member and constituent.
+- A. Share the concern directly with the staff member involved. - B. Meet with the principal to further attempt resolution between staff member and constituent.
 (If the principal is the staff member involved, or in the case of a one-teacher school, move directly to step C.) - C. Request a meeting with the superintendent to further attempt to resolve the problem.